kovs705/kovs705/README.md

 My name is Eugene, I'm Swift developer.
 Love learning foreign languages, coding apps that I want to use daily and spend my spare time playing on musical instruments

 🔥 **I’m currently working on:**
- - 💊 2 private projects, UIKit and SwiftUI
+ - 📱 private production-ready app
- - 🌿 [Ambience](https://github.com/kovs705/Ambience) - UIKit pet-project app with relaxing sounds of nature in you pocket, uses [Unsplash API](https://unsplash.com/developers)
+ - 💊 private multiplatform app
- - 📓 [BlockNote](https://github.com/kovs705/BlockNote-app) - notemaking app for those who study, work or tracks something
+ - 🌿 [Ambience](https://github.com/kovs705/Ambience) - UIKit pet-project app with relaxing sounds of nature in you pocket, using [Unsplash API](https://unsplash.com/developers)
  - 📚 [JMDictionary](https://github.com/kovs705/JMDictionary) - SwiftUI pet-project app, using **JMDict** (the property of the Electronic Dictionary Research and Development Group) to search Japanese words with saving to favorites and editing details

 📚 **My articles:**